 - Software must have been purchased and the terms of the software licensing allow installation in university owned and managed computer labs.
 Please see our Licensing section.

 - Software must be compatible with our systems.
-See Software compatibility below.
+See Compatibility below.

 We divide the software installed in the computer labs into two categories, standard and class software.